Proper breathing is slow, deep and rhythmic.

 This tells our body to go in “fight vs flight” mode.
 It can actually make you feel even more anxious (e.g., due to a racing heart, dizziness, or headaches)!

-♦ Calm breathing is a great portable tool that you can use whenever you are feeling anxious.
+♦ Belly breathing is a great portable tool that you can use whenever you are feeling anxious.
 However, it does require some practice.

 How to Do It:

-4. Exhale slowly through the mouth (for about 4 seconds)
+4. Exhale slowly through your nose (for about 4 seconds).